Water intake plays a critical role in almost all the bodily functions of our furry friends.

 Excessive thirst in puppies can indicate health concerns, including diabetes, kidney failure, liver disease, leptospirosis, and Cushing’s Disease.

-While it is normal for puppies to drink more water compared to adult dogs, excessive thirst could indicate an underlying health issue or inadequate hydration.
+While it is normal for puppies to drink more water than adult dogs, excessive thirst could indicate an underlying health issue or inadequate hydration.

-It is essential to keep an eye out for warning signs of excessive thirst in your puppy and take appropriate measures.
+It is essential to watch for warning signs of excessive thirst in your puppy and take appropriate measures.

 Increased urination

-Puppies who drink an excessive amount of water will naturally need to urinate more frequently.
+Puppies who drink excessive water will naturally need to urinate more frequently.
 If you notice that your puppy needs to go outside every hour or so, it could be a sign that they are drinking too much water.

 Constantly begging for water

-Puppies may show signs of increased thirst by constantly begging for more water even after they have had their share.
-This behavior may also be accompanied by other symptoms such as pacing, restlessness, and panting.
+Puppies may show increased thirst by begging for more water even after drinking their share.
+This behavior may accompany other symptoms, such as pacing, restlessness, and panting.

 Dry mouth and gums

-One of the easiest ways to check if your puppy is dehydrated is by checking their mouth and gums.
-A well-hydrated dog will have moist gums and tongue while a dehydrated one will have dry and sticky gums.
+One of the easiest ways to check if your puppy is dehydrated is to check its mouth and gums.
+A well-hydrated dog will have moist gums and a moist tongue, while a dehydrated one will have dry and sticky gums.

 Sunken eyes

 Another visible sign of dehydration in puppies is sunken eyes.
-If you notice that your puppy’s eyes appear sunken or dull, it could indicate that they are not getting enough fluids.
+If your puppy’s eyes appear sunken or dull, it could indicate it is not getting enough fluids.

 Lethargy and weakness